 The State government of Sabah has said that it will continue to keep its primary focus on the development of high-impact infrastructure projects.
 This is to ensure the continued growth and well-being of the people and to their overall quality of life.

-Datuk Anthony stated that the government had set aside RM260 million in 2018 to implement the various infrastructure projects under his ministry.
+The government had set aside RM260 million in 2018 to implement the various infrastructure projects under his ministry.
 The funds would be allocated to Public Works Department (RM82.3 million), Water Department (Rm160.5 million), Ports and Harbours (RM6.2 million) and the Sabah State Railways (RM11.03 million).

-He said that in addition to this, the department would be focusing on upgrading the existing railway track and maintenance of the rail services between Kota Kinabalu and Tenom.
+In addition to this, the department would be focusing on upgrading the existing railway track and maintenance of the rail services between Kota Kinabalu and Tenom.

 They are part of the State’s plan to promote rail as an alternative means of travel for the public, he said.